Alxfndz/Alxfndz/README.md

 #### -🎓💻 Post-graduation I'll be pursuing a masters degree in Computer Science at The Georgia Institute of Technology.

-#### -💻💹 I'm an aspiring Quantitative Developer with an array of passions including DS/ML, Capital Markets and Mixed Martial Arts.
+#### -💻💹 I'm an aspiring Quantitative Developer with an array of passions including DS/ML, Capital Markets and Mixed Martial Arts Analytics.

 #### Socials: